Enjoy learning new physical and mental skills that require fast, well–thought–out action?

 Racing to meet the increased demand for fire service personnel, our highly regarded Fire Academy has an exceptional reputation for producing well-trained and effective fire fighters.

-After successfully completing our program, you will receive a Basic Firefighter Certificate of Completion.
-Upon passing the Texas Commission on Fire Protection Basic Fire Suppression (TCFP) certification exam, students will then be eligible to apply for the Basic Fire Suppression certification.
+After successfully completing the Fire Academy, you will receive a Basic Fire Suppression Certificate of Completion.
+Upon passing the Texas Commission on Fire Protection Basic Fire Suppression (TCFP) certification exam, students will then be eligible to apply for the Basic Fire Suppression certification, provided they have completed an approved medical course.

 The Fire Academy at College of the Mainland is accredited by Texas Commission on Fire Protection.